-Dutch insolvency law provides for clawback in the cases of preferences and transactions at an undervalue and require the insolvency officer to prove that case.
-Therefore, and as confirmed by the Opinions, the transfer is not, in our opinion, subject to "severe clawback".
+Italian insolvency law provides for clawback in relation to acts made in the suspect period, provided that also other circumstances occur, such as undue preference or transactions at an undervalue, and may require the insolvency officer to prove that case.
+Therefore, and as generally outlined in the Italian legal opinion and more specifically in the Prospectus, section Compliance with STS Requirements paragraph (a), the transfer is not, in our view, subject to "severe clawback".